talha-asad/mongoose-url-slugs/Readme.md

 ## Example Usage

-### Example 1: Using default options and merging 2 fields for slug generation.
+### Example 1: Using default options and using 2 fields for slug generation.

 ```js
 var mongoose = require('mongoose'),